sarahannnicholson/gatsby-starter-netlify-cms/src/pages/recipes/2019-03-14-guacamole.md

 2. Peel and remove the seed from your avocado and place it in your bowl.
 3. Add the lime juice and salt.
 4. Mash the 3 ingredients together until smooth.
-5. Mince the shallot and jalapeno pepper
+5. Mince the shallot and jalapeno pepper.
 6. Add the shallot and jalapeno to the avocado mixture, stir and enjoy!